 - In a relationship, needing personal space and time alone - and feeling suffocated if you need to spend all your time with your partner.

 It can be really helpful to think of this type of attachment as ‘arms length’ - while some people might be really comfortable being vulnerable and talking a lot about how they feel, for other people this will feel really strange and foreign.
 They might feel exposed, silly or vulnerable sharing personal things about themselves - and will feel much safer keeping things to themselves and not showing strong emotions.

 Discussing challenges and conflict doesn't have to be awkward.
 Download Relish and learn how to navigate difficult conversations with your partner.
-Start your free week of coaching and guides to tough conversations - download now.
+Click here to start your free week of relationship coaching!

 How does someone develop Avoidant attachment?

 For most people with this attachment, their families of origin have a lot to do with their attachment.
 Growing up in a family that is emotionally unexpressive (where things might not have been talked about), or in a family where there was not a lot of warmth or openness, might result in Avoidant attachment.
 The individual might have seen their parents interacting with little emotional closeness, or they might not have been attended to as children when they had emotional needs - so in some ways, they may have just ‘shut down’ their emotional systems.